Coupled-Cluster Calculations of Infinite Nuclear Matter in the Complete Basis Limit Using Bayesian Machine Learning: Methodology

 \section{Methodology}

 As is shown in Fig.~\ref{fig:times_and_accuracy}, as the number of single particle states in the calculation increases, so does the accuracy of the calculation.
 Phrased another way, as the number of single particle states in the calculation increases, the CCD(T) energy (or correlation energy) converges to a constant value.
 This is also a property of another many-body method called many-body perturbation theory (MBPT).
 When performing a CCD(T) calculation, all of the diagrams needed to find the MBPT energy to the second order (MBPT2) are computed as well, thus the MBPT2 energy (or correlation energy) can be found from a CCD(T) calculation with no additional computational time.
+We can use the MBPT2 correlation energy as an estimate of the system's correlation energy.
+Even though MBPT2 calculations of infinite nuclear matter can be computationally expensive, they are not nearly as expensive as CCD(T) calculations of the same system and provide a reliable estimate of the intermediate states.
+Thus, we aim to develop a method which can predict the CCD(T) energy of a system in the complete basis limit, using only MBPT2 calculations and CCD(T) calculations at smaller basis sizes.

-Since we know that both of these correlation energies (CCD(T) and MBPT2) converge at some large number of single particle states, then at that value of $M$, the ratio of the two correlation energies is a constant which we will refer to as $m$
+Since we know that both of these correlation energies (CCD(T) and MBPT2) converge at some large number of single particle states, then at that value of $M$, the ratio of the two correlation energies is a constant which we will refer to as $m$.

 The constant $m$ is the value we want to predict with our SRE algorithm, since given this value and the MBPT2 calculation at a high value of $M$, we can predict the CCD(T) correlation energy in the complete basis limit.
 Therefore, the training data we need to generate for our model are calculations for the CCD(T) and MBPT2 correlation energies at a set density and number of particles, but at increasing numbers of single particle states.
 For the pure neutron matter results, we used three training points per density, with the number of single particle states ranging from 186 to 294.
 For the symmetric nuclear matter calculations, we used six training points per calculations, with the number of single particle states ranging from 324 to 684.
-The training data consisted of a CCD(T) calculation and a MBPT2 calculation at the same number of single particle states, divided by each other to make the ratio in Eq.~(\ref{eq:ratio}) and arranged in sequential and ascending order
+The training data consisted of a CCD(T) calculation and a MBPT2 calculation at the same number of single particle states, divided by each other to make the ratio in Eq.~(\ref{eq:ratio}) and arranged in sequential and ascending order.

 First, we train our Gaussian process (GP) \cite{Ref218,Ref219} algorithm by feeding it one ratio as the input and having it learn how to predict the next ratio in the sequence as an output.
 The kernel used by the GP algorithms in this study is a rational quadratic kernel, which has been modified by a white kernel and a constant kernel